BEAVERS AND WILDFIRE

 - There needs to be enough water to sustain beaver escape cover throughout the year, to attract beaver to a stream reach, and to maintain the vegetation they require.

-- Practices such as irrigation, land use conversion, stream channel alteration which reduce water flows either individually or cumulatively to sub-critical levels should be restricted within priority watersheds.
+- Practices such as land use conversion, stream channel alteration which reduce water flows either individually or cumulatively to sub-critical levels should be restricted within priority watersheds.

 FREEDOM FOR PROCESSES TO FUNCTION